 If you’re a fitness pro, or interested in geeking out with nutritional science:

-- We’ve given you some “extra credit” material in sidebars throughout.
+- We’ve given you some “extra credit” material in boxes throughout.

 - Check out our advice for fitness pros at the end.